 The above parable illustrates the difference between the truer enlightenment or conversion, and the conversion which arrives content with words only.
 The spoken-word agreement is better than nothing, and many modern religionists believe that only words are necessary.
 However, a words-only conversion may not embrace any true awakening.
 The person’s intent is sincere, but they are not necessarily awakened to the spirit within, or ‘born of water and of the spirit’.
 The higher relationship with God is thus left to flounder.

 ‘Born again’ references the true awakening to the spirit of God within.
 Awakening is fundamental to the basic enlightenment.
 Some Christians I have known experience the true revelation twenty years after entering into a word agreement.
 They then assume understanding into the ‘awake part’, not just the ‘word part’, or limited only to the ‘belief part’.
 Faith takes on refreshed life.
-Conviction may play a role, for others, the warm glow of omnipresent love overwhelms them, and some experience the overwhelming presence of God.
+Conviction may play a role, for others, the warm glow of omnipresent love overwhelms them.
+Some experience the overwhelming presence of God.
 Some awaken to a greater extent than others.

 As the parable states, without receiving the Shekinah (Holy Spirit) the debt incurred is paid through unnecessary limitation, “payment is demanded.”
 This type of practitioner pays a heavy price.
 Limited into a staid faith that plods along through one day and the next, they may live uninspired lives, valuable opportunities may elude them, they may remain an unteachable spirit, or what they seek always slips away.
 After all, the Pharisees believed in the sanctity of their sacrifices.
 They, much like the modern religionist, may be able to explain their practice, but the assumption of the true awakening arrives by entering a different door.
 The awakening is more than heartfelt, it is the awareness and the confirmation, the light, and the knowing; it is the direct relationship with the spirit of God within.
 This blessing of the spirit soars far beyond words.